 Once you have found a green bean you want to pick, grasp it firmly up near the top where it connects to the vine.
-Use the other hand to support the vine and pinch the pod loose.
+Use the other hand to support the vine and pinch the pod to take it off the vine.
 Be careful not to break the plant or snap the bean in half.
 The blossom end of the stem will usually still be attached to the bean after you pick it.
 The plants will continue to produce green beans over a long period of time; therefore, great care should be taken to not damage the plant when picking green beans.
 Pulling too hard can break the rest of the branch, stopping further bean production.

 Storing Your Green Beans

 • After picking green beans, store them on the kitchen counter with the stems on.
 Once you remove the stems, keep them in the refrigerator

 • Store beans in a moisture-proof, airtight container in the refrigerator.
 Beans will toughen over time even when stored properly, so be sure to use within a couple of days unless you plan on freezing them.

 • Beans can be kept fresh for about 4 days, or blanched and frozen immediately after picking.